derrickmo/Spring2021Hackathon/README.md

 Include the link to your Devpost project page here: Devpost

 Authors
-Name - Devpost ID – Penn email – GitHub
+Yunyang Li - Devpost ID – liyy@seas.upenn.edu – https://github.com/Clarklee2009
-Name - Devpost ID – Penn email – GitHub
+Di Hu - Devpost ID – diihuu@seas.upenn.edu – https://github.com/diihuu
-Name - Devpost ID – Penn email – GitHub
+Tzu-Hao Mo - Devpost ID – moderr@seas.upenn.edu – https://github.com/moderrick

 Usage
 This section walks a prospective user through the process of installing and running the project on their local machine.
 The more detailed and the more accurate, the better.
 User-friendly instructions will entice prospective users (including judges) to engage more deeply with your project, which could improve your hackathon score.